 Annual Information Returns and the Alphalist

-Remitting the tax is only part of withholding tax compliance.
-The BIR also requires withholding agents to report detailed information about the employees or payees from whom tax was withheld through the Annual Information Returns and their accompanying alphalists.
-These alphalists follow BIR-prescribed formats and usually include key data such as the payeeโs Tax Identification Number (TIN), name, nature of income payment, amount paid, and amount of tax withheld.
-The alphalist should reconcile with the corresponding remittance returns, certificates, and supporting records.
+Withholding tax compliance also requires withholding agents to report detailed employee or payee information through the Annual Information Returns and alphalists.
+These include key data like TIN, name, income type, amount paid, and tax withheld, and must reconcile with remittance returns and supporting records.

 | BIR Form | What It Covers | Deadline | Key Notes |